kojak/kojak/README.md

 Installation Prerequisites
 ---------------------------

 If you opt for the virtual installation option the scripts will build a virtual machine which will be accessible from your local host.
 Alternatively you can install directly on the local host if, for example, you have a dedicated server.
-Kojak has been successfully installed and tested on CentOS 6.5 and Fedora 18+.
+Kojak has been successfully installed and tested on CentOS and RHEL 6+.

 For more information about virtualization see below: